-Option 1: Option 2: Option 3:
+Option 1:

 Demonstrate Two Career- Focused Activities: At least 1 of the 2 must be a foundational skill.
-Enlist in the Military Complete College Coursework Foundational -Proficient Scores on WebXams -A 12-point industry credential -A pre-apprenticeship or ac- ceptance into an approved ap- prenticeship program -Show evidence that you have signed a contract to enter a branch of the U.S. Armed Services upon graduation. -Earn credit for one college- level math and/or college-level English course through Ohio's free College Credit Plus pro- gram.
-Supporting/Work Based Learning -Earn the required score on Work-Keys -Earn the OhioMeansJobs Readiness Seal
+Enlist in the Military Complete College Course- work Score Remediation Free Scores on ACT or SAT Foundational -Proficient Scores on WebXams -A 12-point industry credential -A pre-apprenticeship or ac- ceptance into an approved appren- ticeship program Supporting/Work Based Learning -Earn the required score on Work- Keys -Earn the OhioMeansJobs Readi- ness Seal -Show evidence that you have signed a contract to enter a branch of the U.S. armed services upon graduation. -Earn credit for one college- level math and/or college- level English course through Ohio's free College Credit Plus program. -Earn remediation free score in Math an/or English subject area of ACT.
+In English, a student must be remediation free in both English and Reading.
+English: 18 Reading: 22 Math: 22